This course 2Y38 leads to PGCE(M)QTS. The significance of the qualifications can be found here.

 WLTTA enables you to choose your host school.
 Later, if there is a teaching vacancy and they want to retain you, you can be employed for the following year without the post being advertised.
 By becoming a WLTTA trainee, all our schools could employ you this way and we operate a pool.

 Our aim is to produce exceptional teachers who could remain in alliance schools to continue their careers, taking advantage of further professional development, including the accredited Early Career induction programme.

 The university still awards your PGCE.
 WLTTA selects a second contrasting school for your ‘away’ placement.

 Lectures would include teaching, assessing, classroom management and child protection.
 Subject seminars are led by your university tutor.

 At school, through an initial programme of observations, you will become familiar with the workings of the school and department (pupil groups, pastoral systems, staffing, curriculum, resources, facilities, methods of teaching, lesson planning, and assessment).

-You will have the opportunity to teach KS3 and KS4 PE.
-You will also have experience of teaching GCSE.
+You will have the opportunity to teach KS3&KS4 PE.
 There may be opportunities for you to support KS5 in either your host or second placement school.

 You will also be an active part of extracurricular PE - clubs, training/fixtures.
 KS3 activities taught in different schools vary but football, netball, basketball, dance, gymnastics, badminton, table tennis, fitness, and additional awards such as sports leadership may be covered in KS4.
 You will be expected to assess ability; evaluate and improve work across a range of activities, as well as develop knowledge of health and fitness.